shiningsurya/GMRT-FRB-Pol-session/docs/calibrate.md

 #### Polarized quasar

 Polarized quasar is an astronomical source.
-Therefore, there will be some RM contribution, not just from Inter-Stellar-Medium, but also from ionosphere.
+Therefore, there will be some RM contribution, not just from Interstellar Medium (ISM), but also from ionosphere.

 Estimating ionospheric RM contribution is done using `get_ionos_rm.py`, which uses [`spinifex`](https://git.astron.nl/RD/spinifex) package.
-But in order for the `spinifex` package to run, you would need an account on `cddis.nasa.gov` so that you access ionospheric Earth data which complicates the whole process.
+But in order for the `spinifex` package to run, you would need an account on `cddis.nasa.gov` so that you can access ionospheric Earth data,  which complicates the whole process.
 So, instead, the ionospheric RM contribution is simply provided here.

 `3C138` is shown to have zero RM ([Table 4 of Perley and Bulter, 2013](https://ui.adsabs.harvard.edu/abs/2013ApJS..206...16P/abstract)).
 But there is one really old paper which says it has an RM of -2.1 rad per meter square ([Tabara and Inoue, 1980](https://ui.adsabs.harvard.edu/abs/1980A%26AS...39..379T/abstract)).
 We are at a bit of low frequency that it affects us, to err on side of caution, we use it.